-- How to strengthen competences to local authorities with consequent budget allocation - Identify possibilities for local taxes - Identify the possibility of services to be sold and technically provided by local authorities - Implement possible pilot initiatives consolidating fiscal decentralisation and capacities of local authorities to implement it. - Study how to improve the transfer system from the state budget to local budgets. - How to include citizens into the decision making process and implementation of fiscal decentralisation.
+- How to develop possibilities for local authorities to access the capital markets - How to strengthen competences to local authorities with consequent budget allocation - Identify possibilities for local taxes - Identify the possibility of services to be sold and technically provided by local authorities - Implement possible pilot initiatives consolidating fiscal decentralisation and capacities of local authorities to implement it. - Study how to improve the transfer system from the state budget to local budgets. - How to include citizens into the decision making process and implementation of fiscal decentralisation.

+III.
 Visa Facilitation Sub-group

-Position on the Schengen visa issuance, visa facilitation and liberalization processes.

-Strict visa regimes remain the visible and sensitive obstacle for regular people-to-people contacts in the entire Europe.
+- 1. Position on the Schengen visa issuance, visa facilitation and liberalization processes. - 2.
+Strict visa regimes remain the visible and sensitive obstacle for regular people-topeople contacts in the entire Europe. - 3.
 CSF Visa subgroup welcomes continuing efforts by the EU and EaP countries with regards the visa facilitations and visa liberalization processes.
 We encourage progress in the Visa dialogue with Ukraine and Moldova and support their progress towards the 2nd phase of Visa Liberalisation Action Plans as soon as relevant benchmarks are met.
 No additional political requirements should be introduced.
 Georgia is to follow this path in the close future.
-Visa Facilitation Agreements with Armenia and Azerbaijan should be signed opening the way towards next steps of visa liberalization process.
+Visa Facilitation Agreements with Armenia and Azerbaijan should be signed opening the way towards next steps of visa liberalization process. - 4.
 We encourage de-facto facilitated visa policy by the most of the EU Member State towards the citizens of Belarus.
 At the same time all the relevant visa liberalisation option based on the uniformed criteria should be open for Belarus as soon as the government in Minsk is ready to start implementing them.

-While the visa free travel is considered as a visible political perspective, fulfillment of existent rules and obligations remains in a focus of civil society actors.
-We stress on the need to ensure proper implementation of the EU Visa Code and with EaP countries especially those aimed at providing wider access to long validity multiple entry visas for bona fide travellers.
-Independent monitoring detects the variety of problems legitimate traveller often faces during visa application procedures, including ever-growing list of documents required and non-clear criteria of visa granting/refusal.
+- 5. While the visa free travel is considered as a visible political perspective, fulfillment of existent rules and obligations remains in a focus of civil society actors.
+We stress on the need to ensure proper implementation of the EU Visa Code and with EaP countries especially those aimed at providing wider access to long validity multiple entry visas for bona fide travelers.
+Independent monitoring detects the variety of problems legitimate traveler often faces during visa application procedures, including ever-growing list of documents required and non-clear criteria of visa granting/refusal. - 6.
 Harmonization of the visa requirements and procedures remains a key priority.
-While the EU Visa Code introduces certain level of harmonization, further steps are needed to ensure unification of the criteria and procedures.
+While the EU Visa Code introduces certain level of harmonization, further steps are needed to ensure unification of the criteria and procedures. - 7.
+The procedure of appeal should be available for all applicants refused providing for transparent and fair reconsideration of the visa application within the reasonable period of time. - 8.
+We call the EU to provide more information on visas and legitimate travels to the EU by introducing a specific web-page accumulating all relevant information regarding the legal basis, general requirement and standard procedures of visa obtaining, question-answers page etc. - 9.
+We are concerned by the enormously high visa refusal rate by the EU consulates in Georgia (15.3% in 2011, while average EU visa refusal rate in the world is 5%).
+This figure is obviously not relevant to the actual quality/integrity of visa applications submitted by Georgian citizens.